How to Choose a Christmas Tree

 your tree will occupy—both height and width.
 Then take a tape measure with

-get them into our homes!
-This simple step can save money buying a tree too
+them into our homes!
+This simple step can save money buying a tree too large,

-fit it inside your vehicle, as well as enough rope to tie securely to your
+it inside your vehicle, as well as enough rope to tie securely to your vehicle.

-vehicle.
-Some tree farms have netting sleeves to slip your trees into, as well as
+Some tree farms have netting sleeves to slip your trees into, as well as twine.
+A

 Those choosing to “cut their own tree” at a tree plantation may save money, as